ArchipelagoMW/Archipelago/README.md

 Select completion goal.

-### Gannon (Default)
+### Ganon (Default)

-Standard game completion requiring you to collect the 7 crystals and defeat Gannon.
+Standard game completion requiring you to collect the 7 crystals and defeat Ganon.

 ### Pedestal

-Places a second Triforce at the Master Sword Pedestal, the playthrough may still deem Ganon to be the easier goal.
+Places a second Triforce at the Master Sword Pedestal.
+It may still be faster to actually beat Ganon.

 ### All Dungeons

-Not enforced ingame but considered in the rules.
+Not enforced ingame but considered in the playthrough output.

 ```
 --difficulty [{normal}]